wwx7707055/InstantBoard/README.md

 This software is **NOT** intended for public use yet.
 It may be unstable, which can cause a SpringBoard crash.
 Install this on your iDevice only if you are testing it.
 I am not responsible for anything that happens to your iDevice if you use this software.

-_Also, the source code is currently exactly the same as the code on 6/9/11 in Saurik's repo, because work has not begun on this software yet._
+_Also, the source code is currently exactly the same as the code on 6/9/11 in Saurik's repo, because work has not begun on this software yet.
+Beta testers can read the INSTALL.md file to find out how to test this app._

 ## Introduction ##
 I am a big jailbreaking fan, but one day I found that my iPad took a long time to respring.
 Since I try to convince many people what they can do with a jailbroken iDevice, speed is often a dealbreaker.
 So I began to cut down on the number of tweaks I had installed.
 But, a month later, an awesome idea came to mind: to fork WinterBoard and create my own, faster, theme reloading system.